rashad-07/X360CE-Manager-Rebirth/README.md

 ## Installation
 1. Download the latest `.pext` file from the [Releases page](https://github.com/rashad-07/X360CE-Manager-Rebirth/releases/).
-2. Open Playnite → Add-ons → Install from file.
-3. Select the downloaded `.pext` file.
+2. Drag and drop the `.pext` file into Playnite

 ## Setup
 1. Click the **Settings** → **Extensions** → **X360CE Manager Rebirth** → **Set X360CE Path** → choose the location of your `x360ce.exe`.